JorisVermeeschLab/DAGIP/docs/source/guide/quick-start.rst

 :folder: Folder where to store figures.
 :manifold: ``dagip.retraction.base.Manifold`` instance.
 Manifold used to add constraints on the data matrix.
 Please refer to :doc:`this section <advanced-usage>` for implementing custom manifolds.
-:prior_pairwise_distances: ``dagip.spatial.base.BaseDistance`` instance.
-Used to build the cost matrix which defines the optimal transport problem, and compute the transport plan.
-Please refer to :doc:`this section <advanced-usage>` for implementing custom distance metrics.
 :pairwise_distances: ``dagip.spatial.base.BaseDistance`` instance.
-After the transport plan has been computed, used to define the cost matrix and compute the regularized Wasserstein distance in a differentiable manner.
+Used to define the cost matrix and solve the optimal transport problem.
 While Euclidean distance is relevant is many settings, we recommend using the ``dagip.spatial.euclidean_log.EuclideanDistanceOnLog`` for correcting cfDNA fragment length distributions, for example.
 Please refer to :doc:`this section <advanced-usage>` for implementing custom distance metrics.
 :u_test: Univariate statistical test which will be performed on each variable separately.
 Should be a function taking two arguments, ``x`` and ``y`` (both 1-dimensional NumPy arrays), and returns a p-value.
 :var_penalty: Penalty of the differences in total variance between :math:`\mathcal{X}` and :math:`Y`.
 :reg_rate: Initial value of the regularization rate.
 A large value reduces the chances to introduce large changes in the data.
 If the two cohorts ``X`` and ``Y`` are expected to be perfectly superimposed after correction (for example if ``Y`` contains technical replicates of samples in ``X``), then ``reg_rate`` can be set to a low value instead.